Ex-Italian PM Silvio Berlusconi in intensive care

 The following year, Covid-related complications caused a series of hospital stays.

+Matteo Salvini, whose League party is also a member of the coalition, tweeted get well wishes Wednesday, saying "Forza Silvio, Italy is waiting for you!"

-Berlusconi won a seat in Italy's Senate during general elections in September, nine years after he was kicked out from the upper house of parliament after a conviction on tax fraud.
+Berlusconi won a seat in Italy's Senate during general elections in September, nine years after he was kicked out from the upper house of parliament following a conviction on tax fraud.

+He said he would act as a political fatherly figure to Meloni, but has made headlines instead for his refusal to cut ties with his longtime friend Russian President Vladimir Putin.

+Berlusconi entered politics in 1994 and for millions of Italians he represented a golden age of the Italian economy and the self-made man.

 © 2023 AFP